 Creating local functionality

 Besides the obvious universal aspects of the architectural and construction industry, practically every country or region has its own distinct features in design, structure, local regulations, etc. These needs ought to be satisfied, but without burdening users who do not need it.
 We at Graphisoft want to work closely with our local partners to create this “local” functionality and – if certain conditions are met – localized versions can include this in the Archicad installer.

 Creating special functionality

 API developers have to be experienced in C or C++ programming language.
-For the procedural aspects please visit the Policy section of the Developer website.
 Naturally, it is not enough to know how, but what to develop.
-Therefore, it is a prerequisite to have a thorough knowledge of ARCHICAD’s functionality.
+Therefore, it is a prerequisite to have a thorough knowledge of Archicad’s functionality.

 The aim of the API Development Kit is to provide our development partners a way to develop add-ons that can access and modify the Virtual Building’s database.
 The API software tools can be divided into four major groups according to their functionality: